Tell me more ×

 • profit. see images

-ring, shadow, color masks:
+ring, shadow, reflect masks:

 ring mask shadow mask color mask